LucWeber/LucWeber/README.md

 # Hi there 👋

 I am Lucas.
-I am a PhD candidate.
-I work on understanding how language models learn and how *we* can learn from them ✨
+I am an NLP scientist.
+I work on LM interpretability and benchmarking.